marty1885/EasyCL/README.md

 Ex : `program.build("-cl-denorms-are-zero -DOCL_KERNEL");`<br>

 ####Create a kernel
 After building a program, inorder to run it.
 We have to create what's called a Kernel.
-A Kernel is a speacial function declared with the tag `__kernel` and mosu return `void`.
-I'lll not go to deep here since this is EasyCL's README not a OpenCL tutorial.<br>
+A Kernel is a speacial function declared with the tag `__kernel` and must return `void`.
+I'll not go to deep here since this is EasyCL's README not a OpenCL tutorial.<br>
 <br>
-So, hot to crate a Kernl in EasyCL?
+So, how to crate a Kernl in EasyCL?
 Well...<br>
 ```C++
 	EasyCl::Kernel kernel(program, "kernlNameHere");
 ```